andre-brdoch/sanity-plugin-schema-inspector/README.md

 ## Known Issues

-- When navigating from other tools to the inspector, sometimes a reload is needed
+- When navigating from other tools to the inspector, a reload is sometimes required
 - certain fields like `icon` occupy a lot of space